CVRL/Annotation-Tool/README.md

 Eyetagger handles two types of data: the images - referred to as the **dataset**, and the metadata - stored in a relational **database / db** using PostgreSQL.

-As described previously, the `data/dataset` expects two things: a directory `images` that contains all images in your dataset, and a file `metadata.csv` that stores information about the images in your dataset.
+As described previously, the `data/dataset` location expects a directory `images` that contains all images in your dataset and a file `metadata.csv` that stores information about the images in your dataset.
 Below is a directory tree illustrating the expected dataset setup:
 ```
 data/dataset
   ├── metadata.csv